tangbwb/SMER/README.md

 We appreciate the contribution in [AdaEA](https://github.com/CHENBIN99/AdaEA).
 Please refer to our work as following:
 @inproceedings{
 title     = {Ensemble Diversity Facilitates Adversarial Transferability},
 author    = {Bowen, Tang and Wang, Zheng and Yi, Bin and Qi, Dou and Yang, Yang and Shen, Heng Tao},
-booktitle = The IEEE/CVF Conference on Computer Vision and Pattern Recognition 2024,
+booktitle = {Proceedings of the IEEE International Conference on Computer Vision and Pattern Recognition (CVPR)},
 year      = {2024}
 }